 What an awesome documentary project!
 Thanks for sharing, and I’m really intrigued about the questions Rob asked too.

 January 8, 2020 at 12:00 pm #428544John ThompsonModerator

 This is great Erik!
 I remember seeing boats like this almost everywhere I went.
 I was amazed and thought that some of the people that owned these boats were probably gone from the area and left them behind.
 I remember seeing them in Haarlem, not as many around the Ring Vaart and some by Sloterdijk.
 Great work Erik.

-- This reply was modified 3 months ago by John Thompson.
+- This reply was modified 6mo ago by John Thompson.

 Wow!
 Thank you for sharing this with us Erik.
 Wouldn’t this disrupt transportation in the canal?
 Just curious 🙂

 The situation in Amsterdam is quite strange.
 As long as the boats have a permit and they are not sunken, the city does not do anything.

 Only after they go under, the city puts a sign “Get your boat up” (the blue sign) and there is a private company that puts a sign (the yellow) that they can do that for you.